 School-age kids, emotions and play

 School-age children start putting into action all the things they’ve learned about feelings in their early years.
-Controlling emotions, and expressing them in an appropriate way, is an important part of making friends at school and learning in a formal classroom setting.
+For example, managing emotions and expressing them in appropriate ways are important parts of making friends at school and learning in a classroom.

 Play is still one of the main ways that children explore feelings and practise how to express and manage them.

-Playing with your child – for example, throwing a ball to each other or playing a board game together – gives her the chance to experience and express new and familiar feelings with your support.
-It strengthens your relationship too.
-And the practice helps your child deal better with her emotions when you’re not around.
+Playing with your child – for example, throwing a ball to each other or playing a board game together – gives her the chance to experience and express feelings like happiness and disappointment in a supportive environment.
+It strengthens your relationship too, and it’s all good practice for when your child is playing with others.

 What to expect from school-age kids and emotions